HabitatFramework/TechnicalGuide/preface/preface.rst

 Licensing
 =========

-The code for the HLU Tool is 'open source' and is released under `GPLv3 <http://www.gnu.org/licenses/gpl.html>`_.
+The code for the HLU Tool is 'open source' and is released under `GNU General Public License (GPL) v3 <http://www.gnu.org/licenses/gpl.html>`_.
 Users are free to install it on as many computers as they like, and to redistribute it according to the GPLv3 license.

+This guide is released under `GNU Free Documentation License (FDL) v1.3 <http://www.gnu.org/licenses/fdl.html>`_.
+Permission is granted to copy, distribute and/or modify this document under the terms of the license.

 Please remember, however, that the tool cost a lot of money to develop and still requires further development and ongoing support.
 Hence any contributions towards costs would be gratefully received.
 Enquiries can be made via the `ALERC forum <http://forum.lrcs.org.uk/viewforum.php?id=24>`_.